harness/developer-hub/release-notes/security-testing-orchestration.md

 #### Enhancements

-- You can now configure a Snyk step to show the original score when a Snyk Enterprise security policy overrode the CVSS score for an issue.
+- You can now configure a Snyk step to show the original score when a [Snyk Enterprise security policy](https://docs.snyk.io/enterprise-configuration/policies/security-policies) overrode the severity for an issue coming from the `snyk` CLI.
 You can see this information in **Issue Details**.
 (STO-7041)

   ![Security override in Security Tests](../docs/security-testing-orchestration/sto-techref-category/static/sto-7041-override-in-security-tests.png)

-  This feature is supported for `snyk container` and `snyk test` scans only.
+  This feature is supported for `snyk container` and `snyk test` JSON output that properly reflects an override.

   To enable this feature, add the setting `ingest_tool_severity` and set it to `true` in the Snyk ingestion step.
 With this setting enabled, the Snyk step ingests and processes the relevant data for issues with overridden severities.